gustaebel/passext/README.md

 ---------------------

-*passext* expects a particular format of the database entries so that it can match the URLs of webpages to credentials in the password database and extract all useful information.
+*passext* expects a particular format of the database entries so that it can match the URLs of webpages to credentials in the password database and can extract all useful information.

 - One file per credential.
 - A file must consist of the password as the first line, and a minimum of two